Femur Shaft Fractures, Causes, Symptoms & Treatment

 4. On the basis of injury:

 If due to the injury, skin, and muscle over the bone are then the most common types of femur shaft fractures are transverse, oblique, and spiral.
 If the break is in a straight horizontal line going across the femoral shaft, it is a transverse fracture.
 When the fracture has an angled line across the shaft, it is an oblique fracture.
 And if the fracture line encircles the shaft just like the stripes on a candy cane, it is a spiral fracture.
-This type of fracture is caused by a twisting force on the thigh.
+This type of fracture occurs by a twisting force on the thigh.

 Comminuted fracture – When the bone breaks into three or more pieces.
 Usually, the number of bone fragments corresponds with the amount of force required to break the bone.